 Brain tumor surgery

-People whose cancer has spread to the brain and receive care in the Mayo Clinic Brain Tumor Program are treated by internationally respected doctors who specialize in this type of cancer.
-Mayo doctors use the latest technology and techniques and develop a treatment plan tailored to your situation.
+People who come to the Mayo Clinic Brain Tumor Program for treatment of cancer that has spread to the brain are cared for by internationally respected doctors who specialize in this type of cancer.
+Our doctors use the latest technology and techniques and develop a treatment plan tailored to each situation.

 Innovation in diagnosis and treatment

-To arrive at a diagnosis, your doctor may have you undergo noninvasive imaging, such as high-resolution MRI, MR perfusion or spectroscopy.
+To arrive at a diagnosis, your doctor may have you undergo noninvasive imaging, such as high-resolution MRI, magnetic resonance perfusion or spectroscopy.
 Some imaging techniques may help distinguish cancerous tumors from benign tumors without a biopsy.

 Your treatment for brain metastases may include:

 - Proton therapy.
-Proton therapy offers precise radiation dose delivery to the tumor target and protection for nearby healthy tissue.
+Proton therapy delivers precise radiation doses to the tumor and protects nearby healthy tissue.
 This is because proton beams, unlike X-rays, do not travel beyond the tumor.
 Mayo Clinic's Proton Beam Therapy Program has treatment facilities at the clinic's campuses in Arizona and Minnesota.

 - Laser interstitial thermal therapy.
 This technique is occasionally used in people whose brain metastases are difficult to reach with open surgery.
 It uses a long tube (catheter) to advance a laser into the brain and kills the cancerous tissue with heat.